 I started working at 11 years old delivering newspapers and haven’t had a day off since.
 My Dad wanted to be sure I had a good work ethic and while it seemed harsh then, it has truly paid off today.
-I graduated from Louisville Male High School in 1984 and am blessed to have made many life-long friendships from that awesome experience.
-I came to Bowling Green in 1986 after a couple years at UK and started studying broadcasting at WKU where I finally finished in 1992.
+I graduated from Louisville Male High School and am blessed to have made many life-long friendships from that awesome experience.
+I came to Bowling Green in 1986 and started studying broadcasting at WKU where I finally finished in 1992.

 I enjoy country living and country music and have settled in Southeastern Warren county on a couple acres.
 Working in country radio has afforded my many opportunities to meet the music makers.
 While too countless to list, I have to say they have all been extraordinarily nice and most of all genuine.
 My favorite artist is Gary Allan and while I have seen him perform 9 times, meeting him has eluded me…maybe someday.